ohcass/wifi-renamer/README.md

-run cmd or powershell as admin then run wifi-renamer.ps1
+run powershell as admin then run wifi-renamer.ps1